Pathinaaru

-Pathinaaru is a 2011 Tamil-language romantic drama film written and directed by Sabapathy Dekshinamurthy, who previously directed the films V.I.P (1997), Punnagai Poove (2003) and A Aa E Ee (2009).
+Pathinaaru is a 2011 Indian Tamil-language romantic drama film written and directed by Sabapathy Dekshinamurthy.
 It stars Shiva and Madhu Shalini.
 The film's background score and soundtrack was composed by Yuvan Shankar Raja.
-After being launched in October 2008 under the title 16, the film was shot for over one year, wrapping in early 2010.
-A year after completion, Kalaipuli S. Thanu bought the distribution rights and released the film on 28 January 2011 under his V. Creations banner.
-However, it was financially unsuccessful and disappeared without a trace from the box office.
-Despite that, it was remade as Jolly Boy in Kannada language.
+Though production began in October 2008 under the title 16, the film languished in production hell, and was complete only by early 2010.
+A year later, Kalaipuli S. Thanu bought the distribution rights and released the film on 28 January 2011 under his V. Creations banner.
+It was remade in Kannada the same year as Jolly Boy by the same director.